 Overcomplicating the first session

 Many users would be better off making one small deposit, understanding the order ticket, testing TP/SL, and learning the interface before optimizing account structure.
+The login method matters; it does not matter more than risk sizing on the first trade.

 Verdict